-Earthworks Industries Inc. (the "Company") is incorporated under the laws of British Columbia, Canada and management has determined that the Company is in the development stage based on the fact it has no operations, no significant revenues and has not completed the landfill project.
-Its office is located at Suite 615, 800 West Pender Street, Vancouver, BC V6C 2V6.
+Earthworks Industries Inc. (the "Company") is incorporated under the laws of British Columbia, Canada and management has determined that the Company is in the development stage based on the fact it has no operations, no significant revenues and has not completed the integrated waste management project. ("Project") Its office is located at Suite 615, 800 West Pender Street, Vancouver, BC V6C 2V6.

-The Company has completed an environmental impact study of a landfill project through its wholly-owned subsidiary, Cortina Integrated Waste Management Inc. ("CIWM") and received a Record of Decision to approve its lease to construct and operate the site from the United States Department of the Interior - Bureau of Indian Affairs ("BIA") in 2000.
+The Company has completed an environmental impact study for the Project through its wholly-owned subsidiary, Cortina Integrated Waste Management Inc. ("CIWM") and received a Record of Decision to approve the lease from the United States Department of the Interior - Bureau of Indian Affairs ("BIA").
 Final approval of the lease was issued in January 2007.
-Notice of termination of this lease was given by the BIA on August 19, 2013.
+A Notice of Termination of this lease was given by the BIA on August 19, 2013.
 The Company filed and, on October 29, 2015, succeeded in its Appeal to the Interior Board of Indian Affairs (IBIA).

-Notice of termination of this lease was issued again by the BIA on March 1, 2019.
-The Company has filed an appeal to the BIA.
+The second Notice of Termination of this lease was issued again by the BIA on March 1, 2019.
+The Company has once again filed an appeal to the IBIA.